Molarity Calculator - g/mL to Molarity, g/L to Molarity and Grams to Moles

-Convert grams, g/mL or g/L to molarity.
-Calculate moles, concentration and millimoles from mass and volume.
+Convert g/mL, g/L or grams to molarity (M).
+Calculate moles, millimoles and concentration from mass, molar mass and volume.

 Explore all our chemistry calculator tools, or browse the full science & engineering converters & calculators.